 Nymphs look like smaller versions of adult grasshoppers.
-They often eat leaves, but may also damage or kill vines, flowers and other garden plants.
+They often eat leaves but may also damage or kill vines, flowers and other garden plants.
 A single grasshopper female can lay more than 100 eggs.

 How Do Grasshoppers Eat?

 Grasshoppers need to eat every day.
 They do not have teeth, so they can only eat soft plant material.
 They use their mouthparts to puncture the plant and suck out the juices.
-Some species of grasshopper will eat until their abdomen is about three times larger than normal.
+Some species of grasshoppers will eat until their abdomen is about three times larger than normal.